Meet the Irish sisters behind the interior selections at Cabü cabins in Cavan

 After four years of development at Killykeen Forest Park, Cabü cabins opened to visitors.
 And although it’s co.uk web address, much of the team, including the brand’s owners and interior stylists are from Ireland.

-On a press invitation to visit not too long ago, we took time out with Johanna Ledwidge of J+A Studio, who alongside her sister Aoife, was responsible for the interior sourcing for the homely modular cabins, the Japanese-inspired relaxation rooms, the large gazebo-style Sitooterie gathering space, and the on-site lifestyle shop.
+On a press invitation, we took time out with Johanna Ledwidge of J+A Studio, who alongside her sister Aoife, was responsible for the interior sourcing for the homely modular cabins, the Japanese-inspired relaxation rooms, the large gazebo-style Sitooterie gathering space, and the on-site lifestyle shop.

 What kind of feel were you going for with the cabins?